Monday, September 30, 2024

 Drying in the breeze

 I also prefer to use the car when I'm getting ice-cream-for-later.
 We don't have an ice cream shop in our neighborhood.
 We don't have any shops in our neighborhood.
-The closest Dairy Queen is a mile away, across 1st Avenue; there is no direct transit between us, and I didn't trust the soft-serve not to degrade if I walked or biked.
+The closest Dairy Queen is a mile away, across 1st Avenue; there is no direct transit between us and them, and I didn't trust the soft-serve not to degrade if I walked or biked.
 There's another one in the opposite direction, 1.4 miles away, with the same problems but moreso.
-There's a third Dairy Queen on 1st Avenue, 1.8 miles away, but along a bus route that, quite uncharacteristically for Cedar Rapids, runs every 15 minutes.
+There's a third Dairy Queen on 1st Avenue, 1.8 miles away, propitiously located along a bus route that, quite uncharacteristically for Cedar Rapids, runs every 15 minutes.
 We are well served by this franchise, but with all those choices, I guessed wrong.

 Dairy Queen, 3304 1st Avenue NE: